adrianasu/warehouse-inventory-client/README.md

 ## Screenshots
 ### Splash Page:
-Contains our demo information.
+Contains demo information.
 You'll be directed here everytime you click on "Info" or "Log Out" in the menu.
 Select a user level at the bottom of the page to be auto logged-in under that level.